Charlotte Civil Rights Movement

 In October 1974, West Charlotte High School students wrote letters to the Boston Globe describing Charlotte’s successful integration efforts.
 The students attracted national media attention when they were invited to visit Massachusetts, and Charlotte became known as “The City That Made Integration Work.”
 That same year, civil rights activist Fred Alexander became the first of two African Americans elected to the North Carolina State Senate since Reconstruction Era.
 In 1976, two African-American professors at the University of North Carolina-Charlotte founded the Afro-American Cultural Center.

 Race relations began changing with the times.
 In 1983 Harvey Gantt was elected Charlotte’s first black mayor, where he held office for two terms – a major achievement for a city with a black population of 25 percent.
 During his administration, Charlotte experienced one of its greatest periods of prosperity.
 By the late 1980’s, the First Union (now Bank of America) and Wachovia helped Charlotte grow into the second largest banking center in the country, after New York City.
 In 1990, Gantt contested Jesse Helms in North Carolina’s U.S. Senate race.
 Gantt lost the election to Helms, but won national acclaim and respect from voters of all races for promoting honest dialogue on the state’s race relations.

 Today, Charlotte considers itself to be a part of the New South with a feverish pace construction.
 Unfortunately, many historic sites in the black community have been lost to economic development and gentrification.
 For every historic Excelsior Club preserved, which hosted many civil rights meetings in Washington Heights, a Second Ward School, the first black public high school in Charlotte from 1923 to 1969, was lost.

-Fortunately, you can also see a taste of Charlotte Civil Rights history at the Levine Museum of the New South.
+You can also see a taste of Charlotte Civil Rights Movement history at the Levine Museum of the New South.